mempko/henhouse/README.md

 Henhouse was designed and authored by Maxim Khailo ([@mempko](https://github.com/mempko)).

 It is currently maintained by Jeff Mataya ([@jmataya](https://github.com/jmataya)).

+# Contributing

+Thanks for considering to help out with our source code!
+We operate on an open contributor model where anyone across the Internet can help in the form of peer review, testing, and patches.

+For more details about how to get involved, see our [Contribution Guide](CONTRIBUTING.md).

 You can participate in the continued development of Henhouse in its [new home](https://github.com/ShoppersShop/henhouse) in the SHOP Protocol.